cbrnr/mnelab/CONTRIBUTING.md

 ### Coding style

-MNELAB uses [Ruff](https://docs.astral.sh/ruff/formatter/) for formatting (with the noteable customization that we use a maximum line length of 92 characters as opposed to the default 88 characters).
+MNELAB uses [Ruff](https://docs.astral.sh/ruff/formatter/) for formatting.
 Because [PySide6](https://doc.qt.io/qtforpython-6/index.html) is based on the C++-based Qt library, most of its names use camel case instead of snake case.
 In your own code, please use snake case whereever possible.

 ## Making a PyPI release